venetec/kAIhoot/README.md

 **No quiz ID needed · No paywall · No server · BYO API key · Works on any live game**

-> ⚠️ **Requires the host to have "Show questions & answers on players' devices" enabled in Kahoot settings.** This is on by default for most games.
+> ⚠️ **Requires the host to have "Show questions & answers on players devices" enabled in Kahoot settings.** This is on by default for most games.
 If the host disables it, the extension has no question data to work with.

 </div>